New Glarus, Wisconsin: Agriculture

 After their first winter in the New World, the residents of New Glarus purchased cattle from Ohio at $12 a head.
 This stock was the birth of dairy farming and cheese making in New Glarus, a trade many had learned from their fathers and forefathers in Switzerland.
 Soon the herds of dairy cows in and around New Glarus swelled and dairy products proved lucrative.

 Nickolaus Gerber, who moved from New York, started the first cheese factories in New Glarus, beginning with the area's first Limburger cheese factory four miles (6 km) southwest of New Glarus.
 He later built America's first Swiss cheese (also known as Emmental in Switzerland) factory on the Dietrich Freitag farm outside of New Glarus in Washington township.

 Following the end of the Civil War, and with the evolution of the cheese production, the prosperity of New Glarus and neighboring communities grew.
-At its peak in 1905, New Glarus boasted 22 cheese factories; so many it was said the crossroads of the town were congested with daily deliveries of milk to the Limburger and Swiss cheese factories.
+At its peak in 1905, New Glarus boasted 22 cheese factories, so many that it was said the crossroads of the town were congested with daily deliveries of milk to the Limburger and Swiss cheese factories.
 New Glarus quickly became known as the "Cheese Capital of the World."
 Today only one Limburger cheese factory remains near New Glarus; the last of its kind in all of North America.
 Despite declining popularity of Limburger cheese, the area around New Glarus still boasts the largest concentration of specialty cheese factories and award-winning cheesemakers anywhere in the United States.

-In 1910 Helvetia Milk Condensing Company, of Highland, Illinois, opened a factory New Glarus to make sweetened condensed milk.
+In 1910, Helvetia Milk Condensing Company, of Highland, Illinois, opened a factory in New Glarus to make sweetened condensed milk.
 It quickly became the village's largest employer.
 It bought large quantities of milk from farms in the area, and as a result, most of the local cheese factories closed.
 In 1923, the Helvetia Milk Condensing was renamed the Pet Milk Company.
 In 1962 Pet Milk Company closed its condensing plant in New Glarus, forever changing the fabric of the small town.
 Agricultural-based businesses, once integral to the New Glarus economy, disappeared.
 Cheese factories, farm equipment dealerships, feed mills, hardware stores, and other businesses that profited from local agribusiness were soon gone.
-But the plant's closure also spurred the development of tourism as a new source of income for New Glarus, as it promoted the village's ethnic history as a Swiss colony.
+However, the plant's closure also spurred the development of tourism as a new source of income for New Glarus, as it promoted the village's ethnic history as a Swiss colony.